corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/installing-corda-cli.md

 ./install.sh
 ```

    The script installs Corda CLI to `<user-home>/.corda/cli`, where `<user-home>` refers to your user home directory.
-For example, on MacOS, this is typically something like `/Users/charlie.smith` or on Linux, something like `/home/charlie.smith`.
+For example, on macOS, this is typically something like `/Users/charlie.smith` or on Linux, something like `/home/charlie.smith`.

 ## Installing on Windows